rtomyj/500-Algos-Swift/README.md

 ### **8. Find maximum length sub-array having equal number of 0's and 1's**

+Given an array of only 0's and 1's, find a sub array with the greatest number of elements where the number of 0's and 1's is the same.
+Bonus - do it in linear time.

 ### **9. Sort an array containing 0's, 1's and 2's (Dutch national flag problem)**

 Given an array of 0's, 1's and 2's - sort the array in linear time and with constant space.